siri404-gh/blog-posts/blog/life-in-de-uk.md

 If I were to compare 3 countries, I would compare them based on the following criteria.

-**Monatary** - Where do I get the most value for my contribution?
+**Monetary** - Where do I get the most value for my contribution?
 Obviously this will be better in the UK or EU.
 Maybe in IN in the future.
 But at the moment, its the UK.
 0-0-1 🇮🇳🇩🇪🇬🇧

 **Social** - I found UK to me much more receptive to Indians than DE.
-This is probably due to the shared history between the countries.
+This is probably due to the shared history between the 2 countries.
 And IN would have been cake walk.
 When I was in DE, besides some of the professional connections I made, my social life took a hit.
 It was because of the language barrier I had there.
 Also, Berlin is not the place to make friends.
 Everybody is from